 Leesburg Quaker Colored

-LEESBURG Quaker Schools, LOUDOUN
+Leesburg Quaker Schools, Loudoun

 This page is under review.
 See Loudoun County Training Center and Douglass Elementary School.

-Sections: 1) Repairs; (link to) Biography on William H Biography of William Horace Ash, one of Leesburg’s more prominent Black educators
+Biography of William Horace Ash, one of Leesburg's more prominent Black educators

 1) History – Quaker Schools

 - 1869: Jan 17.
 Letter from Sarah Steer, instructor in Waterford to Friends of Philadelphia.
 “The school house in Leesburg is not finished.
 I think the roof is on; but no windows, and the building not plastered; at last accounts, they had stopped work on it.”
 (Society Secretary 1869, pg 20).
 Source: Society Secretary.
-5th Annual Report of the Friends Association of Philadephia for the Aid and Elevation of the Freedmen.
+5th Annual Report of the Friends Association of Philadelphia for the Aid and Elevation of the Freedmen.
 Paperback, Philadelphia: Merihew and Sons, 1869.
 There are also indications that a school existed in 1867.
 See note on instructor Caroline Thomas.

 - Uncertain when closed.